 Report cards are sent home at the end of the four quarters, which are each approximately nine weeks long.
-At the end of the first quarter, a conference is scheduled for each family, and report cards will be given to the parents at this time.
+Grades 4-8 receive mid-term reports for each quarter.
+At the end of the first quarter, 1st - 8th grade conferences are scheduled for each family, and report cards will be given to the parents at this time.
 Report cards are sent home with students at the end of the 2nd, 3rd, and 4th quarters.
+Grades pre-K & K will have conferences in the Spring.
 Parents or teachers may request a conference at any time during the school year.
 Impromptu conferences when dropping off or picking up students is discouraged.
 Students may attend conferences at the discretion of the teacher or parents.